NEO Planner V4.5 - Common restrictions - Explanations

 These settings are the fifth step in getting NEO Planner up and running.

-Here you define some common restrictions for the planning process.
+Here you define some general constraints for the planning process.

-These settings are primarily used to define the observable area in all directions from the location of the observatory, including self-defined Moon distances.
+These settings are primarily used to define the observable area in all directions from the observatory location, including self-defined lunar distances.

 to determine the best observation time for all objects, which is calculated based on the altitude of the nocturnal ephemeris.